John-thabuks/chilcot/README.md

 Chilcot Products is a simple e-commerce website that allows users to browse and purchase various products.
 This README.md provides an overview of the project's structure and functionality.

+## The Problem and Solution

+#### Problem Statement:

+Our existing website falls short in several key areas:
+    1. Informativeness: It lacks the necessary information and content required to educate potential clients about our firm, our expertise, and our unique value proposition.
+    2. Credibility: A professionally designed and maintained website is a primary touchpoint for establishing trust with potential clients.
+Our current site does not inspire confidence.

+#### Solution:

+To address these challenge, I propose the development of a one-page company website that will serve as our digital storefront.
+This new website will be designed to convey the core aspects of our firm effectively.

+#### Minimum Viable Product
+1. Develop a visually appealing, responsive, and professional landing page with a clean layout.
+2. Include a concise description of the firm's core services and value proposition.
+3. Display contact details prominently for easy inquiries.

 ## Table of Contents